lifedox/granular-configuration-language/doc-spec/configuration.md

 - `category`: Category of the Tag
 - `tag`: Name of the Tag
-- `type`: Argument type
+- `type`: Argument type of the Tag
   - Value comes from {py:meth}`TagDecoratorBase.user_friendly_type <granular_configuration_language.yaml.decorators.TagDecoratorBase.user_friendly_type>`.
 - `interpolates`: Specifies if the tags interpolates
   - `full` - Tags uses {py:func}`.interpolate_value_with_ref`
   - `reduced` - Tags uses {py:func}`.interpolate_value_without_ref`
 - `lazy` - Specifies if the tags is lazy.
   - `NOT_LAZY` - Tags uses {py:func}`.as_not_lazy`
-- `returns` - Type annotation of the return of function that implements that Tag
+- `returns` - Type annotation of the return of function that implements the Tag

 #### Sample Output (using `table` mode)